 Proud to be part of a vibrant, multicultural city that celebrates diversity, we’re always on the lookout for talented people from all backgrounds to join us.
 Our people are our strength, and diversity enhances our creativity and leads to better decision-making and problem-solving.
 Bring your talent and ambition to our growing staff community of over 4,000 individuals and find yourself in a stimulating and supportive environment where you’ll thrive.
 Add your individuality to ours to help set us apart.

-We particularly encourage applications from Black, Asian, Multiple Heritage or Other Minority Ethnic candidates as we are currently under-represented in these areas within UWE Bristol; however, all appointments are made strictly on individual merit.
+We particularly encourage applications from Black, Asian, Multiple Heritage or Other Minority Ethnic and female candidates as we are currently under-represented in these areas within UWE Bristol however all appointments are made strictly on individual merit.

 This post is available on a job share basis for applicants wishing to work part time.

 UWE Bristol is a campus-based University and it is important for our success and the delivery of an outstanding experience for our students that our campuses are dynamic and vibrant places to learn and spend time.
-This role is therefore campus based with an opportunity for some remote working.
+This role is therefore campus based with the opportunity for remote working.

 Type / Role: